March 13, 2003

 X. By-Laws The Honor Council may establish and amend, by simple majority vote at any meeting, by-laws to govern Honor Council procedures and all matters not specifically addressed by this constitution.
 These by-laws must be consistent with this constitution in all respects.

 XI.
 Amendments Amendments to this constitution must arise from the student body.
 The student senate must pass, by a two-thirds vote of all senators, a resolution approving the exact wording of the proposed change.
-The same resolution must then be presented to the student body for its approval within three months of the senate action.
+The same resolution must then be presented to the student body for its approval within three months excluding the summer of the senate action.
 Approval by the student body will be by a majority of those voting.
-Once approved by the student body the resolution must be passed by the Faculty at one of its regular meetings within six months of the student body action.
-Faculty passage will be by simple majority of those voting.
+Once approved by the student body, the resolution must be passed by the Faculty at one of its regular meetings within six months excluding the summer by simple majority of those voting.